 What are the signs of Gender Discrimination in the workplace?

-Title VII, the Equal Pay Act and THRA Protections Against Gender Discrimination
+Title VII, the Equal Pay Act, and THRA Protections Against Gender Discrimination

 A number of Federal laws prohibit employment discrimination based on an employee’s sex.
 Most importantly, at the federal level, Title VII of the Civil Rights Act of 1964, outlaws workplace discriminate on the basis of an employee’s gender.
 With regard to discrimination manifesting in unequal pay between men and women, The Equal Pay Act of 1963 makes it illegal to pay different wages to men and women if they perform equal work in the same workplace.
 At the state level, the Tennessee Human Rights Act, similar to federal law, prohibits employment practices that discriminate against applicants and employees based on their sex.

-Signs of Age Discrimination in the workplace
+Signs of Gender Discrimination in the Workplace

 Other forms of discrimination can include creating employment policies or practices that either intentionally discriminate against a particular gender or unintentionally have a negative impact on applicants or employees of a particular gender.